CNA Training

 Complete a CNA training course and earn your CNA certification in as little as 3 months

-Most CNAs are employed in long-term care facilities, hospitals, nursing homes or other medical care facilities.
-Facility administrators maintain a large number of CNAs on staff to serve their patients and abide by state guidelines for ratio of care takers per number of patients.
-Since CNAs are more cost-effective to hire than registered nurses they make excellent candidates for employment in health care centers.
-The average salary range for a CNA is around $45,500 per year.
-The average salary for an RN is around $93,448 per year.
-This is why CNAs are more attractive to employers seeking to maintain a significant amount of care providers on staff.
+While the average salary range for a CNA is around $46,267 per year in 2025, the average salary for an RN is around $94,006/year.
+For this reason, CNAs are more attractive to employers seeking to maintain a large amount of care providers on staff.
 However, since CNAs have fewer educational requirements than RNs they must work under the supervision of either a registered nurse or a physician.
-It is typical for health care facilities to employ one registered nurse for every 5-10 nursing assistants.
+Therefore, it is typical for health care facilities to employ one registered nurse for every 5-10 nursing assistants.

 CNA Training Programs by State